At a glance

 There are several strains of calicivirus which infect cats, and symptoms differ depending on the virulence of the particular virus causing infection.
 Some strains may cause mild symptoms only, others severe.

 Symptoms of calicivirus are often similar to that of a head cold in humans, typically affecting the respiratory tract and oral cavity and may include:

-Ulceration of the tongue and palate are most common, although the lips and nose may also be affected
+- Ulceration of the tongue and palate are most common

-Calicivirus can cause transient arthritis in the joints of some infected cats leading to limping (known as limping syndrome).
-This has been seen in not only naturally occurring calicivirus but also after vaccination.
+- Calicivirus can cause transient arthritis in the joints of some infected cats leading to limping (known as limping syndrome) which has been seen in both calicivirus and also after vaccination.

-Feline calicivirus can be complicated by secondary bacterial infections.
+Secondary bacterial infections can complicate feline calicivirus.
 It is not uncommon for a cat to develop anorexia (loss of appetite) and dehydration which can further weaken an already sick cat.

 Specific tests may be necessary to identify the pathogen involved.
 Not all veterinarians will recommend these tests as the treatment for viral upper respiratory infections is mostly the same.